-IO: the PWDF increasingly independently manages rehabilitation services organisations.
-Rehabilitation services have been prioritised because of the important role they play in enabling social and economic inclusion of persons with disabilities, and in providing emotional and social support to clients and their families.
-There is an existing network of 11 rehabilitation centres, one Spinal Cord Injury Centre, one orthopaedic component factory and three orthotic and prosthetic repair workshops contemplated under this outcome.
+Activities under this IO will build management readiness for sustainable quality services following the planned handover to the PWDF of physical rehabilitation services, currently operated with support from a range of international organisations.
+ACCESS will prioritise rehabilitation services as they enable social and economic inclusion and provide emotional and social support to clients and their families.
+This outcome contemplates the existing network of 11 physical rehabilitation centres, one Spinal Cord Injury Centre, one orthopaedic component factory, and three orthotic and prosthetic repair workshops.